-Remarkably, 7.5% of the 1 200 wild cheetah found in South Africa originated from Phinda, and of the 350-strong South African and Malawian cheetah metapopulation, an impressive 26% can also trace their roots back to Phinda.
+Remarkably, 7.5% of the 1 200 wild cheetah found in South Africa originate from Phinda, and of the 350-strong South African and Malawian cheetah metapopulation, an impressive 26% can also trace their roots back to Phinda.
 These are impressive numbers that support the strength and genetic diversity of Phinda’s cheetah and the success of the reserve’s ongoing wildlife management practices.

 &Beyond was launched with the creation of Phinda Private Game Reserve in 1991, on a model that is now widely regarded as one of the most ambitious and successful blueprints for international ecotourism (read the full Phinda story here).
 The mistreated wasteland was restored to its natural splendour and, most importantly, the long-forgotten wildlife that once roamed the area freely was successfully reintroduced.

-In 1992, Phinda became the first private game reserve in South Africa to reintroduce cheetah and since these cats were not readily available from sources within the country at the time, Phinda’s founder population actually came from neighbouring country, Namibia.
+In 1992, Phinda became the first private game reserve in South Africa to reintroduce cheetah and since these cats were not readily available from sources within the country at the time, Phinda’s founder population actually came from neighbouring Namibia.
 This means that Phinda’s cheetah are not genetically related to the other cheetah within the metapopulation.

 Also interesting to note, is that the cheetah were intentionally reintroduced before the lions, which gave them a head start, so to speak, in strengthening their population, forming their own bonds and territories and becoming predator-savvy in order to increase their chances of survival once the lions were reintroduced.